-It’s almost Thanksgiving, which means tables filled with turkey, stuffing, mashed potatoes with gravy, cranberries and pumpkin pie.
+It’s the holiday season, which means tables filled with turkey, stuffing, ham, mashed potatoes with gravy, cranberries and pumpkin pie.
 Oh, and let’s not forget heaping sides of criticism, cattiness and unresolved conflict.
 Hail, hail; the dysfunctional gang’s all here!

 So how do you avoid holiday drama when your guest list has a history of histrionics?
 Honestly, you can’t.
 But you can set a good and godly example, especially among those family members who think you’ve gone off the deep end because of your faith in Christ.